malvuln/RansomLord/README.md

 RansomLord generated PE files are saved to disk in the x32 or x64 directorys where the program is run from. <br>

-Goal is to exploit vulnerabilities inherent in certain strains of ransomware by deploying exploits to defend the network!<br> The DLLs may also provide additonal coverage against generic and info stealer malwares.<br>
+Goal is to exploit vulnerabilities inherent in certain strains of ransomware by deploying exploits to defend the network!<br> <br>
+The DLLs may also provide additonal coverage against generic and info stealer malwares.<br>
 RansomLord and its exported DLLs are NOT malicious see -s flag for security info.<br>